Ghost Typing Your Way to Hollywood

 Looking good, eh? πŸ•Ά.

-I keep using the word animating, but the more eagle-eyed among you will have noticed that I don't make use of UIView Animation or Core Animation - in fact, none of the examples you will see make use of either; instead, the animation is achieved using a timer.
+I keep using the word animating, but the more eagle-eyed among you will have noticed that I don't make use of UIView Animation or Core Animation - in fact, none of the approaches you will see make use of either; instead, the animation is achieved using a timer.
+But the word animating still feels right to describe what we are doing here, so I'll keep using it.

 @IBOutlet weak var typingLabel: UILabel!